-Opanuku Pipeline Track – Cascade Kauri Regional Park
+Opanuku Pipeline Track – Cascade Kauri Regional Park (Partially closed due to Kauri Die Back)

 The Opanuku Pipeline Track is a gravel driveway following the pipeline from Mountain Road to the Opanuku Stream picnic area (10 minutes).
 The track then climbs steeply along a clay track, and through a short tunnel just before Christian Road near the Waitakere Filter Station.
 1.4km.
 (Source).